nethy/profile-generator/docs/configuration.md

 Decreases gradiation in the tone curve's highlight region, aiming to preserve more details.
-Not recommended for if there is clipping in the image, and posterization can occur.
+Not recommended if there is clipping in the image - in that case posterization can occur.

 `matte_effect`